 Q. I gave all my employees gift cards this year as a holiday present.
 Is that taxable?

 A. Yes!
 This is a never-ending debate in the payroll departments of America.
-The debate heats up each year at holiday time.
+The debate heats up each year at holiday time and any time an employer is feeling particularly generous.
 The gift card was given to your employees.
 This means the gift is based on the employer/employee relationship.
-Each card has value and is essentially cash to a store of some kind.
+Each card has value and is essentially cash that is redeemable for merchandise of some kind.
 Whenever cash is exchanged, it is a taxable transaction to an employee.
 The argument is always that gift cards or cash under $50 in value are “de minimus” or too small to account for.
 However, there is no such limit that has ever been published by the IRS.

 On the other hand, a gift to an employee of a turkey or a pen/pencil set engraved with their name would not be taxable simply because it is not exchangeable for cash and is of very low value.
 If you gave all of your employees a 42 inch LCD tv valued at $1000, then you would obviously not be dealing with de minimus.
 The value of the tv would need to be added to the employees’ W-2s as well.
-The point at which the property gift becomes taxable is very thin and very fuzzy.
-Check with your legal team or tax advisor to see where this hits in your situation.
+The point at which a gift of property or physical items becomes taxable is not very clear.
+Check with your legal team or tax advisor before giving out items to employees.
+It pays to make sure you know the facts before going forward with something like this.

 The line with gift cards though is very black and white.
 Yes they are taxable income to the employee!